eshaz/wasm-audio-decoders/src/flac/README.md

       ... // additional channels
     ],
     samplesDecoded: 1234, // number of PCM samples that were decoded per channel
-    sampleRate: 48000 // sample rate of the decoded PCM }
+    sampleRate: 48000, // sample rate of the decoded PCM
+    bitDepth: 24 // bit depth of the original FLAC file }
 ```